-You can transfer all of the files to the FTP server by simply select all .htm files and throwing them over to the FTP window (that is, using drag-and-drop).
+9. Now we can transfer all of the files to the FTP server.
+Simply select all remaining .htm files and throw them over to the FTP window.

 Then go back to the web browser window and make a refresh.
 Now you will see the start side and can navigate to a number of other sides.